Herbal Treatment for Bell’s Palsy

 Ashwagandha for Bell’s Palsy

-There is currently insufficient scientific confirmation to recommend the utilized of ashwagandha in the management of Bell’s palsy.
+There is currently insufficient scientific confirmation to recommend the utilized of ashwagandha for Herbal Treatment for Bell’s Palsy in the management of Bell’s palsy.
 Avoid if allergic or hypersensitive to ashwagandha products or any of their ingredients.
 Dermatitis allergic skin rash was reported in three of 42 patients in one ashwagandha trial.
 There are few reports of adverse effects connected with ashwagandha, but there are few human trials using ashwagandha, and most do not report the doses or standardization/preparation used.
 Avoid with peptic ulcer disease.
 Ashwagandha may have cause abortions based on anecdotal reports.
 Avoid if pregnant or breastfeeding.

 Garlic for Bell’s Palsy

 Garlic is generally recognized as the natural wonder medicine and Natural Treatment for Bell’s Palsy.
 It is also famous as an anti-oxidant and anti-inflammatory agent for cold viruses, and is also known for its effect on stomach infections.
-Garlic has been utilized as a popular Bell’s Palsy treatment to boost immunity and get better circulation, for centuries.
+Garlic has been utilized as a popular Herbal Treatment for Bell’s Palsy to boost immunity and get better circulation, for centuries.

-So you see, natural products for instance curcumin, holy basil and garlic, can be used successfully in any Bell’s palsy treatment programmed and is a safe other to more conventional medicines, without the debilitating side effects.
+So you see Herbal Treatment for Bell’s Palsy and natural products for instance curcumin, holy basil and garlic, can be used successfully in any Natural Treatment for Bell’s Palsy programmed and is a safe other to more conventional medicines, without the debilitating side effects.
 At the very least, they are worth trying.

 Kava Kava for Bell’s Palsy